BigDataBiology/big-data-biology_org/index.md

 ![Big Data Biology Logo](images/big-data-biology-circle.png)

-This is the lab of [Luis Pedro Coelho](http://luispedro.org) at Fudan University in Shanghai housed in the [Institute of Science and Technology for Brain-Inspired Intelligence](http://istbi.fudan.edu.cn).
+This is the lab of [Luis Pedro Coelho](http://luispedro.org) at Fudan University in Shanghai located at the [Institute of Science and Technology for Brain-Inspired Intelligence](http://istbi.fudan.edu.cn).

+We are interested both in developing novel computational methods and in applying them to large scale problems.
+Our focus is on the _global microbiome_ and in exploiting publicly available data to gain understanding into microbial ecosystems.

 _Lab motto_: "Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail better. — S. Beckett, in other words, **failing is the job**.